FALL 2024 - 25th Anniversary PROGRAM series at the CUDC

 CUDC Spring 2023 Program Series Approaches to Practice

-Feb 17 from noon-1pm - Design for Displacement Lecture by Sai Sinbondit, Founding Principal & Executive Director, i_you design lab.
-In-person event at the CUDC with Zoom livestream.
+Feb 17 - Design for Displacement Lecture by Sai Sinbondit, Founding Principal & Executive Director, i_you design lab.

-Feb 24 from noon-1pm - From the Theater to the Plaza: Spectacle, Protest, and Urban Space in Twenty-First-Century Madrid Lecture by Matthew Feinberg, Ph.D, Associate Professor of Spanish, Baldwin Wallace University.
-In-person event at the CUDC with Zoom livestream.
+Feb 24 - From the Theater to the Plaza: Spectacle, Protest, and Urban Space in Twenty-First-Century Madrid Lecture by Matthew Feinberg, Ph.D, Associate Professor of Spanish, Baldwin Wallace University.

-Apr 7 from noon-1:30pm - Out of Architecture Workshop with Jake Rudin and Erin Pellegrino, principals, Out of Architecture.
-In-person event at the CUDC with Zoom livestream.
+Apr 7 - Out of Architecture Workshop with Jake Rudin and Erin Pellegrino, principals, Out of Architecture.

 fall 2022